Sungai Besi: Background and progress

 The vibrant area of Sungai Besi is located within the shops and the area near with the police station.
 Sungai Besi has many street vendors and traders in wet markets who sell mostly food items and fruits.

 The Sungei Besi Tin Mine site was once upon a time the largest and deepest open cast alluvial tin mine in the world, as deep as 100 metres in some parts of the pit and with dangerously unstable slopes.
 Today, the site has been developed and occupied by Mines Wellness City.

 Sungai Besi is also known for the Sungai Besi Airport (Simpang Airport) which was once the main airport for Kuala Lumpur until 1965, where it got relocated to Subang International Airport.
 The airport then housed the RMAF Museum and the Sungai Besi Air Base.
 It was used by the Royal Malaysian Air Force as well as the Police, Fire and Rescue services for aviation purposes until it ceased operations in early 2018 to make way for the construction of MRT stations and Bandar Malaysia development project.

+A refugee camp for Vietnamese boat people was set up in Sungai Besi in 1982.
+It was consisted of two camp sites, one of which the location was approximately where Astro Bukit Jalil is situated today.
+The camp was officially closed in 1996 with the repatriation of 22 boat people to Hanoi, the last batch of refugees to leave Malaysia.

 Accessibility and transport

 The township is easily accessible from the North–South Expressway Southern Route.
 The road into the township is only 400 metres from the Sungai Besi Expressway exit.

-The main road in Sungai Besi is Jalan Pasar which is the main trading centre.
+The main road in Sungai Besi is Jalan Suasa which is the main trading centre.
 Sometimes, it is packed with heavy vehicles and cars of many tourists who are in town to enjoy Sungai Besi's famed seafood.